Should You Hire A Moving Company or Move Yourself in NYC?

 Like most other major service industries, you have to schedule a time for movers to come.

-If you are on a tight schedule, you might have a hard time finding a company that can accommodate your needs.
+If you are on a tight schedule, you might have difficulty finding a company that can accommodate your needs.

 This is especially true at peak months like May or June.